Wahroonga: History

 Wahroonga is an Aboriginal word meaning our home, likely originating from the Kuringgai language group.
 Early British colonists of New South Wales utilized the area for its tall trees.
 Wahroonga was first colonised by the British in 1822 by Thomas Hyndes, a convict who later became a wealthy landowner.

 Hyndes's land was later acquired by John Brown, a merchant and timber-getter.
 After Brown had cleared the land of timber, he planted orchards.
 Later, Ada, Lucinda and Roland Avenues were named after three of his children.
 His name is in Browns Road, Browns Field and Browns Waterhole on the Lane Cove River.
 The last member of the Brown family was Gertrude Mary Appleton, who died in 2008 at the age of ninety-three.
 She is buried in the cemetery of St John the Baptist Church, Gordon.

 After the North Shore railway line was opened in 1890 it became a popular place for wealthy businessmen to build out-of-town residences with large gardens.
 Wahroonga Post Office opened on 15 October 1896.
 Much of this development occurred in the 1920s and 1930s.

 The Sydney Adventist Hospital was opened in Wahroonga by the Seventh-day Adventist Church on 1 January 1903.

-Wahroonga experienced significant growth and development in the post-war years, when its population grew until 1980.
-The period saw a shift from its semi-rural character to a more residential suburb, fueled by increased subdivision and development.
+Wahroonga Great War Memorial was unveiled on 28 February 1925 by Australian prime minister Stanley Bruce.
+The stone pillar honours local member services, in remembrance to those who lost their lives as soldiers during World War I.